FlorianWendelborn/generator-ci/README.md

 ## Options

 All options can be set by answering [yo](http://yeoman.io)'s question dialog.
-This generator will ask the following information:
+This generator will ask for the following information:
 - Project Name
 - GitHub Username
 - Short Project Description